Live Update

 • Live Update adapter: an adapter which provides:

-• Application schema management
+• Application schema and segments management

 • Serving configurations to applications